 According to the State Veterinary Administration spokesman Petr Vorlíček, about 3000 points of sale have been registered in the Czech Republic.

-This is 15% more than last year.
+Compared to last year the number has slightly increased.
 There are approximately 210 points in Prague.

-The country’s largest fish farms in South Bohemia have raised prices for Christmas carp by an average of 10%.
+The country’s largest fish farms in South Bohemia have raised prices for Christmas carp by an average of CZK 10-30.
 It is a forced measure associated with an increase in production costs amid high inflation.

 The tradition of eating carp for Christmas is particularly alive and well in the Czech Republic, Slovakia and Poland.
 But some families in Hungary, Austria, Germany and Croatia may also be fond of it and indulge in that delicacy at Christmas time.